- Search The Registry

 - My Account

 On this date in 1930, Little Walter was born.
-He was an African American blues singer and harmonica player, one of the most influential harmonica improvisers of the late 20th century.
+He was a Black blues singer and harmonica player.

 Born Marion Walter Jacobs in Marksville, Louisiana, he was raised on a farm.
 Little Walter began playing harmonica in childhood, and by the time he was 12 he was playing for a living on New Orleans street corners and in clubs.
 While he was still in his teens, he gradually worked northward, settling in Chicago about 1946; there he began recording in 1947, and played in Muddy Waters' blues band (1948-52).
 After Little Walter's 1952 harmonica solo "Juke" became a popular record, he successfully led his own bands in Chicago and on tours.
 In the 1960s, alcoholism curtailed his career, and he died following a street fight.